 In addition to our Pre-K through 12 program, School of Living Arts also hosts farm and forest based homeschool enrichment programs, summer camps and classes for all ages, infant to elder.
 Our many classroom structures and areas of activity function together much like an 'educational ecology', supporting meaningful work, study, and skills that are essential to the lives and wellbeing of our own, and the greater community.

-SOLA's Forest Kindergarten is a nature centered learning and exploring environment for ages 3 - 6, offering the gentle rhythms of Waldorf early childhood education, presented by experienced child-guides, in a beautiful setting of fields, farm, and forest.
+SOLA's Forest Kindergarten is a nature centered learning and exploring environment for ages 3 - 6, offering a gentle, rhythmic early childhood experience, presented by wise and compassionate child-guides, in a beautiful setting of fields, farm, and forest.
 Our program allows for deep, participatory experience of seasonal cycles and the rhythms of the natural world.
 Each day is is enriched with seasonally inspired songs, movement, stories, simple crafts, and plenty of free, imaginative playtime, both indoors and outdoors.
 Click here to learn more.

 SOLA offers a unique secondary schooling experience for grades 7-12, which provides ‘heart-hands-head’ integrated learning that encourages students how to think, not what to think.
 SOLA middle and high school students are invited into deep inquiry and understanding of themselves and the world around them through thematic studies, internships, expeditionary learning experiences, and a challenging, relevant, enlivened academic curriculum.
 Click here to learn more.

 In addition to offering programming for SOLA students, School of Living Arts provides Living Arts Discovery Days, homeschool enrichment, summer and all season camps, equine arts experiences and more to regional private, public schools and homeschool families.
 SOLA also welcomes program hosting partnerships with other educational organizations who are aligned with the SOLA vision and mission and can be supported by our campus and amenities.
 Click here to learn more.